 The Caulfields 1992-1997

 Most of the members of Beat Clinic (John Faye, Mike Simpson, Sam Musumeci, and Scott Kohlmorgen) carried over in a name change and musical overhaul that would make The Caulfields ready for prime time.
 With Faye now writing or co-writing all the songs, the band landed on the melodic side of the grunge era, and signed a major label record deal with A&M Records in 1994, releasing Whirligig in 1995.
 The debut single "Devil's Diary" cracked the modern rock top-40, and the album cut “Hannah, I Locked You Out” landed on soundtracks for Columbia Pictures "The Babysitter's Club" and Fox Television's "Melrose Place."
 Faye signed a deal with Warner/Chappell Music Publishing that same year, which led to co-writing sessions with some of his musical heroes - Pat DiNizio of the Smithereens, Steve Wynn of Dream Syndicate, and Peter Case of the Plimsouls.
-The band toured the radio festival circuit with new drummer Ritchie Rubini and hit the road with labelmates Del Amitri before capping off the year with a month-long stint in Australia, where “Devil’s Diary” received national airplay on Triple J. The Caulfields’ highly anticipated second album L, was released in 1997, but was hampered by the firing of the band’s A&R man just weeks prior to the release.
+The band toured the radio festival circuit with new drummer Ritchie Rubini and hit the road with labelmates Del Amitri before capping off the year with a month-long stint in Australia, where “Devil’s Diary” received national airplay on Triple J and reached #61 on the national pop chart.
+The Caulfields’ highly anticipated second album L, was released in 1997, but was hampered by the firing of the band’s A&R man just weeks prior to the release.
 With company support suddenly evaporated, the Caulfields' major label career was over as quickly as it began.
 In 1998, Faye released a "pirated" album called Fraud, which contained B-sides and rare tracks.